Business in Bujumbura, Burundi, Trade

 Burundian Students from Bujumbura

-- Masters: Business in Africa, Transport in Africa, Foreign Trade, International Business
+- Masters: Business in Africa, Transport and Logistics in Africa

 - Burundian Province: town hall Bujumbura

-- Elevation of Bujumbura: 820 metres
+- Elevation of Bujumbura: 820 meters

 - Climate of Bujumbura: tropical